-1. Type and Shape 20
+- 1. Type and Shape

-2. Head, Eyes and Ears 10
+- 2. Head, Eyes and Ears

-3. Colour and/or markings 10
+- 3. Colour and/or markings

-4. Coat texture 15
+- 4. Coat texture and direction

-5. Coat springiness 15
+- 5. Coat length

-6. Coat length and density 15
+- 6. Coat density

-7. Condition and Presentation 15
+- 7. Condition and Presentation

-100

 Standardised in all recognised colours and markings of which the standard is described under "Smooth coated".
 Colour and/ markings should ideally conform to these descriptions.